 Here’s what I discovered after digging in:

-The secret to keeping New Year’s resolutions is to set a small number of specific goals.
-Too many goals & it’s easy to get overwhelmed & give up.
-Too vague and it’s hard to measure if you succeeded.
-Map out exactly what you want to do, be realistic, and then break that down to a series of achievable baby steps.
+The secret to keeping New Year’s resolutions is to set 1-3 specific small goals.
+Too many goals and we get overwhelmed & give up.
+Too vague and it’s hard to measure if we succeeded.
+Map out the resolutions with a series of achievable baby steps.

 The problem is a combination of setting unrealistic goals, having too many goals and not having a system in place to track our progress so we can stay motivated to get to the finish line.